Bob Newhart

-Early life
+Early life and education

-Newhart was born on September 5, 1929, at West Suburban Hospital in Oak Park, Illinois.
-His parents were Julia Pauline (née Burns; 1900–1994), a housewife, and George David Newhart (1900–1985), a part-owner of a plumbing and heating-supply business.
-His mother was of Irish descent, his father was of German and Irish descent.
-The name, Newhart, is German.
+George Robert Newhart was born on September 5, 1929, in Oak Park, Illinois.
+His parents were Julia Pauline (née Burns; 1901–1994), a housewife, and George David Newhart (1899–1987), a part-owner of a plumbing supply business.
+His mother was of Irish descent, while his father was of German and Irish descent.
+He went by his middle name, "Bob," to avoid confusion with his father.
+The family name Newhart is of German origin (Neuhart).
 One of his grandmothers was from St. Catharines, Ontario, Canada.
+He had three sisters.

-Newhart was educated at Roman Catholic schools in the Chicago area, including St. Catherine of Siena Grammar School in Oak Park, and attended St. Ignatius College Prep (high school), graduating in 1947.
-He then enrolled at Loyola University Chicago from which he graduated in 1952 with a bachelor's degree in business management.
-Newhart was drafted into the United States Army and served in the United States during the Korean War as a personnel manager until being discharged in 1954.
-He briefly attended Loyola University Chicago School of Law, but did not complete a degree, in part, he says, because he was asked to behave unethically during an internship.
+Newhart was educated at Catholic schools in the Chicago area, including St. Catherine of Siena Grammar School in Oak Park, and attended St. Ignatius College Prep (high school), graduating in 1947.
+He then enrolled at Loyola University Chicago, from which he graduated in 1952 with a bachelor's degree in business management.
+Newhart was drafted into the U.S. Army and, until his discharge, in 1954, served as a U.S.-based clerk during the Korean War.
+He briefly attended Loyola University Chicago School of Law, but did not complete a degree, in part, he said, because he had been asked to behave unethically during an internship.

 Career

+1958–1971: Comedy albums and stardom

 After the war, Newhart worked for United States Gypsum as an accountant.
-He later said that his motto, "That's close enough", and his habit of adjusting petty cash imbalances with his own money showed he did not have the temperament to be an accountant.
+He later said that his motto, "That's close enough," and his habit of adjusting petty cash imbalances with his own money showed that he lacked the temperament of an accountant.

-Early career

 In 1958, Newhart became an advertising copywriter for Fred A. Niles, a major independent film and television producer in Chicago.
 There, he and a co-worker entertained each other with long telephone calls about absurd scenarios, which they later recorded and sent to radio stations as audition tapes.
-When the co-worker ended his participation by taking a job in New York, Newhart continued the recordings alone, developing this type of routine.
+When the co-worker ended his participation by taking a job in New York, Newhart continued the recordings alone, developing routines.